 Can I keep the fish we catch?

 Most bottom fishing boats on Maui allow you to keep whatever fish you catch (unless they plan on using it as bait).
 The captain/crew will let you know which are tasty and safe to eat.
-Most bottomfish here are relatively small – under 3 pounds.
+Maui’s bottom fish are usually small – under 3 pounds.
 We don’t have halibut on Maui, and the grouper we do have are frequent carriers of the marine toxin ciguatera, so are not eaten.

 Will the boats give us enough fish for a dinner or two?

 Absolutely!
-Each and every Maui charter company I work with will be happy to fillet – at no charge – a portion of the day’s catch for you and your group to enjoy while you’re here.
-Exactly how much they give you will depend on what is caught, how much is caught, and how much they feel you really need.
+With few exceptions, the charter companies I work with will be happy to fillet – at no charge – a portion of the day’s catch for you to enjoy while you’re on island.

 Are there restaurants that will prepare our fish for us?

 A few, yes, but none that will allow me to put that in writing!
 Speak with the captain that day.
 They’ll have some suggestions for you if you don’t have access to a stove or BBQ here on Maui.

 I want to ship the fish I catch home.
 Can I do that?

 Maui is not Cabo, or Alaska, or Florida.
 We don’t have any canneries, or shipping services specific to perishable fish, so if you do end up with a cooler full of mahimahi on your lanai it’ll be your responsibility to pack, and ship.
 The boats do not get involved.
 My advice: don’t waste your valuable vacation time trying to hunt down dry ice, gel packs and airline regulations.
 Enjoy your fish FRESH!